Living Faithfully When It Costs (1 Peter 4:1-11)

 It's not enough to believe this.
 Peter says that we have to arm ourselves with the attitude that Christ had.
 He's not saying that everyone who suffers is free from sin – we all know people who have suffered who are anything but free from sin.
 You can become bitter and resentful as a result of suffering instead of more godly.

-What Peter's saying is that when we really see how Christ willingly embraced suffering for our sakes, and when we understand that we were united with Christ in his death and have the same attitude and the same resolve, then we'll be through with sin because we'd rather suffer than sin.
+What Peter's saying is that when we really see how Christ willingly embraced suffering for our sake, and when we understand that we were united with Christ in his death and have the same attitude and the same resolve, then we'll be through with sin because we'd rather suffer than sin.
 We are both sinners and saints, but the more we grasp what Christ has done for us at the cross, the more we'll experience freedom from sin.

 But one of the keys is to look back and think about what Jesus did for you at the cross.
 Somebody's written: